kaaveland/haskell-base85/README.md

-hbase85
+base85
 ======

-hbase85 is a simple library for performing base85 encoding and decoding in Haskell.
+base85 is a simple library for performing base85 encoding and decoding in Haskell.
 It was written in half a day to learn cabal and how to set up testing in a cabal project.

+Base85 encoding is generally used to encode binary data to text so that it can be sent over protocols that do line conversions have significant whitespace.

+It can however not be used in XML/SGML documents without escaping.

 Features
 ========